MA Chinese-English TranslationFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-A Theories of Translation unit delivers theoretical tools for advanced reflection on the modes and purposes of translation within the translator’s social and cultural context.
+The Theories of Translation unit is a lecture-based course that gives an opportunity for advanced reflection on the modes and purposes of translation within the translator’s social and cultural context, while also equipping students with the theoretical tools and approaches necessary for practical translation and further research.

 - CAT Tools